verbb/formie/docs/guides/email-notifications/multi-site-notification-content.md

 - English copy for English submissions
 - Possibly different internal recipients per region

-Form field labels use [site overrides](/forms/multi-site#content-translation).
+Form field labels use [site overrides](/forms/multi-site-and-translation#content-translation).
 Notifications need a deliberate strategy too.

-## Pattern 1 — Per-site notification overrides (builder)
+## Pattern 1 — Per-Site Notification Overrides (Builder)

 Notification subject and body can be edited per site in the form builder.
 Overrides store in `formie_form_site_overrides` with other translation data.